NexPlayer/Android-SDK/properties.md

 ### MIN_BW (516)

-When using HLS ABR, this is the minimum allowable bandwidth.
+When using ABR, this is the minimum allowable bandwidth.

 Any track with a bandwidth smaller than this value will not be played back.